MDAnalysis/UGM2023/hackathon/mdakits/projects.md

   simulations [[Daura 1999]](#Daura1999).
 (See Issue [#2876](https://github.com/MDAnalysis/mdanalysis/issues/2876and has been requested)

+  The following excerpt from Daura et al. describes the algorithm:
     "To find clusters of structures in a trajectory the RMSD of atom positions between all pairs of structures was determined.
 For each structure the number of other structures for which the RMSD was